-373 History of Economic Thought

-This course provides an appraisal of the origins and evolution of selected economic theories, primarily through the works of great economists of the past.
+373 History of Economic Thought This course provides an appraisal of the origins and evolution of selected economic theories, primarily through the works of great economists of the past.
 Past economic works are analyzed in their theoretical and historical context.

-Prerequisites: 268, 278 and 288.

-375 Mathematical Economics Selected topic, to be announced prior to registration, in theoretical or applied economics, using mathematical or statistical techniques.
-Prerequisites: 268 and/or 278 plus MATH 170 and 171 or permission of the instructor.
-Attributes: Quantitative Econ Elective 398 Advanced Econometrics This course covers some advanced topics in applied econometrics.
+Prerequisites: any one of the following intermediate-level ECON courses 268, 278, 288, or 298.
+398 Advanced Econometrics This course covers some advanced topics in applied econometrics.
 Students will apply multiple regression analysis to both cross-sectional and longitudinal (panel) data to familiarize students with a variety of advanced econometric techniques including instrumental variable analysis, differences-in-differences methods, limited dependent variable models, and dynamic panel analysis.
 Students will conduct individual empirical research projects using Stata, or other statistical analysis software widely used in economics, to enable students to understand and apply the conventions of empirical research in economics.
 We will cover elements of technical writing, reviewing existing literature, data collection and organization, and file management for complete transparency and reproducibility.
 Prerequisites: 268 or 278, and 298.